embassy-rs/embassy/embassy-nrf/README.md

 * nRF53 ([examples](https://github.com/embassy-rs/embassy/tree/main/examples/nrf5340))
 * nRF91 ([examples](https://github.com/embassy-rs/embassy/tree/main/examples/nrf9160))

 Most peripherals are supported.

+## Time driver

 If the `time` feature is enabled, the HAL uses the RTC peripheral as a global time driver for [embassy-time](https://crates.io/crates/embassy-time), with a tick rate of 32768 Hz.

-For a complete list of available peripherals and features, see the [documentation](https://docs.embassy.dev/embassy-nrf/git/nrf52805/index.html).

 ## API